 Even with the advent of early agriculture, women continued to contribute to their households by working in the fields.
 For example, Catalhöyük (7000 BC) was not marked by strong gender divisions of labour.
 Women and men performed the same work, ate the same diet, and spent similar time outdoors.
 Bones and burials suggest little difference in gender roles (though male violence doubtless persisted).
 Likewise in Bronze Age Thailand, men and women were buried with similar grave goods.
 In Ancient Egypt’s Old Kingdom (from 2700 BC) women had equal rights, socialized freely, supervised other female workers, and commanded respect as priestesses to female goddesses.

-In the longer run, however, male dominance was strengthened by three forces: nomadic pastoralists, inherited wealth amid insecurity, and religion.
+In the longer run, however, male dominance was strengthened by three forces: conquest by patriarchal cultures, inherited wealth amid insecurity, and religion.

 3) Wealth turned patrilineal inheritance into a key element of social organisation.
 The more wealth a son inherited, the greater his reproductive success (by attracting wives, concubines and rearing offspring).
 But this was threatened by raiders.

 5) To promote intergenerational cooperation, children were socialised to privilege lineage.
 Close-knit patrilineal kinship spawned cultures of honour.